DigUpTheHatchet/spotify-social/README.md

 - Start using dotenv for managing environment variables x Get dynamodb local running x Create basic crud operations in TrackHistoryDynamoDBStorage
-- Create table definitions to start with x Parameterise all functions by userId
+- Create table definitions to start with, and scripts to setup/reset tables (e.g. for ITs) x Parameterise all functions by userId

+Circular dependency in models/index services/index between spotify client and the dynamodb client